 What’s great about using a smaller container is the space savings it brings to the table – look at this photo.

 Put it side by side with the 5200, and you’ll immediately notice the difference.

 Looking at the interface, the E310 has the same layout as the Professional Series 7500 with the pulse and variable speed dial at the middle.

 Having these two features is great because it gives you more options and flexibility in making different types of recipes.
 And you’ll save $50 when you buy the E310.

 What can this blender make?

 The only difference would be quantity.
-This container would be able to handle small quantities better than its larger sibling which makes this great if you only have to make recipes for two.
+This container would be able to handle small amounts better than its larger sibling who makes this great if you only have to create recipes for two.